 For a greater variety of Valenciana cuisine, make you way to Taperia Hispania Cortes Valencianas in Avd.
 Corts Valecianes 26.

 Tapas, paellas, wine, and much more for reasonable prices.

 Venture into Chinatown, more precisely to the restaurant Min Dou in Carrer de Pelai.

 Excellent Chinese dishes, kid-friendly restaurant, and stuff that speak no English and very bad Spanish!
 Never mind, just point, enjoy the atmosphere and an unexpected exotic experience in a Spanish city.

 Things to do and see

 If you can, dedicate at least half a day to walking the ex-river bed and then visiting the most important parts of the City of Science.
 It’s huge.
-The most iconic buildings are L’Hemispere, the dome of the Imax cinema complex and the structure of the Museum of Science.
-There is an oceanographic park and an opera too, all connected by walkways with gardens and plants in between.
+The most iconic buildings are L’Hemispere, the dome of the Imax cinema complex, and the structure of the Museum of Science.
+There is an oceanographic park and an opera, all connected by walkways with gardens and plants.

 One of my favorite museums to visit in Valencia is actually a palace.
-The Rococo palace of Marqueses de Dos Aguas in Calle Poeta Querol 2, is a masterpiece of architecture from the outside.
-Inside the museum houses a beautiful collection of carriages and on the upper floors one of the biggest collections of Valencia ceramics.
-Tiles, vase, clocks, and figurines in the hundreds!
+The Rococo palace of Marqueses de Dos Aguas in Calle Poeta Querol 2 is a masterpiece of architecture from the outside.
+Inside, the museum houses a beautiful collection of carriages and one of the biggest collections of Valencia ceramics on the upper floors.
+Tiles, vases, clocks, and figurines in the hundreds!
 To give you an idea: I have visited 5 times already and will be happy to return.

 The currency is the EURO.
-The official languages are Spanish, and Valencian, a language resembling but not identical with Catalan.
+The official languages are Spanish, and Valencian, a language resembling but not identical to Catalan.
 English is widely spoken so you’ll have no problems.